Fact Sheet – Service Rights in Attendant Services: Accessing Personal Information

 For More Information

 Persons with disabilities who live in Ontario can call ARCH for free, confidential summary legal information and advice.
-To find out about the kind of legal advice ARCH provides and how to book an appointment, go to: www.archdisabilitylaw.ca/services
+To find out about the kind of legal advice ARCH provides and how to book an appointment, go to: www.archdisabilitylaw.ca/services.

-You can also contact ARCH by teletypewriter service (TTY) at 1-866-482-2728 or by telephone at 1-866-482-2724, or by email at intake@arch.clcj.ca
+You can also contact ARCH by telephone at 1-866-482-2724, teletypewriter service (TTY) at 1-866-482-2728 or by email at intake@arch.clcj.ca.

-* The information provided in these materials is not intended to be legal advice.
+This information is not intended to be legal advice.
 Consult a lawyer or legal worker if you need legal advice on a specific matter.
-This information is current as of February 2025.

 © ARCH Disability Law Centre, 2025